 This even affects how well you can remember the thing in question, for example a “Barbara bridge” would be easier for Germans to keep in mind, as it’s a female name, while Spanish people could better remember a bridge named “Bernardo.”

-This was sure an out-of-the-box read!
+Through The Language Glass was sure an out-of-the-box read!
 I had some real aha moments here.
 Considering most people speak over 15,000 words per day (!), it’d sure be wise to learn more about how your language changes what happens in your brain and what comes out of your mouth, don’t you think?
 A good read!

 What else can you learn from the blinks?